patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 ### Async vs Synchronous
 Synchronous strategies are used when data can't be lost.
 NFS mounts can be mounted async or sync, for instance.
 Synchronous setups require lightening fast networks that are fast than the disks involved with low to no latency and probably nothing else on the network.
 Otherwise if that's not the case your system will try to save a file and will wait for the network to respond before it lets the process move on to other tasks.
 When a VM or bare-metal system has processes which have to wait on a slow network, the processes stack on top of each other increasing load.
 Load exponentially reduces a systems ability to respond to requests.
 Synchronous NFS systems on slow networks crash and so people can't and therefore don't use them.

 These problems are universal across all independent systems that need to communicate over means that involve variable speeds.
-With google's premium network, however, the problem will always be rather load than network speed.
+With Google's premium network, however, the problem will always be rather load than network speed.
 Scaling ingestion, for instance, will resolve synchronous problems.

 However, services like Pub/Sub can make this process asynchronous, relaxing some of the stress and impact on on such a system's costs and reliability.